Listen to this article

 - Equalization (EQ): Boosting or cutting specific frequency ranges to shape sound

-- Filters: High-pass filters remove unwanted bass; low-pass filters remove harsh treble
+- Filters: High-pass filters remove unwanted bass; low-pass filters kill harsh treble

 - Synthesizers: Generate sounds by oscillating at specific frequencies